demisto/content/Packs/CloudConvert/Integrations/CloudConvert/README.md

 ### cloudconvert-check-status
 ***
 Checks the status of an operation.
-Use the 'create_war_room_entry' argument to also create a war room entry of the file when checking on an export operation
+Use the 'create_war_room_entry' argument to also create a war room entry of the file when checking on a download operation.

 #### Base Command